NativeSensors/EyeGestures/README.md

 With such establish situation, we aim to bring such technology to as many people as it is possible.

 Our technology is not perfect, but strive to be.

-## 👁️ EyeGestures

-EyeGestures is open source eyetracking software/library using native webcams and phone camers for achieving its goal.
-The aim of library is to bring accessibility of eyetracking and eyedriven interfaces without requirement of obtaining expensive hardware.

 ### 🔥 Web Demos: